-The GIS is a technique in which receiving, storing, processing, analyzing, estimating and exporting the different kinds of information (spatial, spectral, spatiotemporal, analytical, etc.) in order to detect, recognize, characterize, estimate, or predict an object or more on the earth surface in a rapid, cost-effective, cheap, non-destructive and eco-friendly approach.
-There are some components of the GIS like the information, work environment and an experience of the users.
-These three components are very essential for achieving better outputs from using the GIS in agriculture.
-However, the GIS is used for different applications in the agricultural activities such as mapping the land use and land cover (LULC) changes of a specific area in different times.
-These LULC units are such as vegetation cover, water bodies, soil areas, urban areas, etc. By classifying these LULC units, the stake-holders can easily take a suitable decision regarding their agricultural activities.
-Moreover, GIS is utilized for land suitability evaluation and modelling as well as land capability, productivity and quality assessment.
-For using GIS, there are some common software such as QGIS, ArcGIS, Global mapper, etc. The most common software is ArcGIS which include different interpolation methods for mapping the spatial variability and different models for predicting and evaluating the spatial variability of any object has spatial and attributional data.
-These methods include deterministic methods (i.e. inverse distance weighing ‘IDW’); geostatistical method (kriging ‘simple, ordinary, universal, parametric, etc.’); and diffusion kernels (kernel smoothing, and diffusions).
-Entire each method, there are several interpolation models which are based on statistical and mathematical calculations used for predicting different soil properties, plant health, and distributions.
-Semi-variograms are the real application of these spatial models, as in these semi-variograms, the all values of the investigated object are distributed around the mean of this dataset to show the accuracy of this geostatistical and spatial model.
-The final product of these processes is the spatial variability distribution maps which are considered as a guide for achieving better land management and agricultural sustainability.
+The GIS is a technique in which receiving, storing, processing, analyzing, estimating, and exporting different kinds of information (spatial, spectral, spatiotemporal, analytical, etc.) in order to detect, recognize, characterize, estimate, or predict an object or more on the earth surface in a rapid, cost-effective, cheap, non-destructive and eco-friendly approach.
+There are some components of the GIS like the information, work environment, and the experience of the users.
+These three components are essential for achieving better outputs from using the GIS in agriculture.
+However, the GIS is used for different applications in agricultural activities, such as mapping the land use and land cover (LULC) changes of a specific area at different times.
+These LULC units include vegetation cover, water bodies, soil areas, urban areas, etc. By classifying these LULC units, the stakeholders can easily make a suitable decision regarding their agricultural activities.
+Moreover, GIS is utilized for land suitability evaluation and modeling as well as land capability, productivity, and quality assessment.
+There are some common software for using GIS such as QGIS, ArcGIS, Global mapper, etc. The most common software is ArcGIS, which includes different interpolation methods for mapping the spatial variability and different models for predicting and evaluating the spatial variability of any object that has spatial and attributional data.
+These methods include deterministic methods (i.e. inverse distance weighing ‘IDW’), geostatistical methods (kriging ‘simple, ordinary, universal, parametric, etc.’), and diffusion kernels (kernel smoothing and diffusions).
+In each method, there are several interpolation models that are based on statistical and mathematical calculations used for predicting different soil properties, plant health, and distributions.
+Semi-variograms are the real application of these spatial models, as in these semi-variograms, all values of the investigated object are distributed around the mean of this dataset to show the accuracy of this geostatistical and spatial model.
+The final product of these processes is the spatial variability distribution maps, which are considered a guide for achieving better land management and agricultural sustainability.

 Use cases of some GIS applications in agriculture